AishwaryaKaranth/final-year-project/Project Paper/Paper_Draft.md

 ### Html
-Html forms the basic structure of any webpage.Css was used to style our webpages.Javascript is essential to make the web page interactive and dynamic.
+Html forms the basic structure of any webpage.Css was used to style our webpages.Javascript is essential to make the web page interactive.
 We used **index.html** to fetch the data from the user and included a form submit action, where on hitting a button, the data is sent to the server.The results of the prediction are served using the **pred.html**.

 ### Flask